marcostolosa/FwdSh3ll/README.md

 Description
 ==========

-This method of getting a shell is described in a couple of IppSec's youtube write-ups (VulnHub's [Sokar](https://youtu.be/k6ri-LFWEj4?t=15m35s "VulnHub - Sokar - YouTube") and HTB's [Stratosphere](https://youtu.be/uMwcJQcUnmY?t=21m10s "HackTheBox - Stratosphere - YouTube")).
+This method of getting a shell is described in a couple of IppSec's videos (VulnHub's [Sokar](https://youtu.be/k6ri-LFWEj4?t=15m35s "VulnHub - Sokar - YouTube") and HTB's [Stratosphere](https://youtu.be/uMwcJQcUnmY?t=21m10s "HackTheBox - Stratosphere - YouTube")).
 The main idea here is to create a named pipe with `mkfifo` command and `tail -f` its input to a `/bin/sh` process.
 The output would go into a regular text file which could be simply `cat`'ted.
-What is also very cool is that you can move around the filesystem and the shell will remember your current directory as well as spawn other pty shells and so on.
+What is also very cool is that you can move around with your current directory saved (i.e., persistent shell) as well as spawn other PTYs.
 Here is how it looks like:

 ![pipes.png](https://user-images.githubusercontent.com/23141800/45626338-f4853a00-ba97-11e8-8f1a-962b4f32a36b.png)